Introduction - www.trinet.com

 As is true of most web sites, we gather certain information automatically and store it in log files.
 This information includes internet protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, operating system, date/time stamp, and clickstream data.

 We use this information, which does not identify individual users, to analyze trends, to administer the site, to track users’ movements around the site and to gather demographic information about our user base as a whole.
 We do not link this automatically-collected data to personally identifiable information.

-If you send us personal correspondence, such as emails or letters, or if other users or third parties send us correspondence about your activities or postings on our sites, we may collect and store such information in a file specific to you.
+If you send us proposals or personal correspondence, such as emails or letters, or if other users or third parties send us correspondence about your activities or postings on our sites, we may collect and store such information in a file specific to you.
 If you submit questions via our sites, we may post your questions on the sites, and reprint them in various articles and customer communications.
 We will never include the name, contact or other identifiable information of people who submit questions, regardless of which channel we use to distribute content.